pulsar-edit/package-backend/docs/reference/Admin_Actions.md

 Beyond that we had to confirm the following details:

 1. The user requesting this service had sufficient permission to the effected repository.
-2. No major, malicious changes had occurred in the codebase, which could signal a GitHub users account has been compromised.
+2. No major, malicious changes had occurred in the codebase, which could signal a GitHub user's account had been compromised.
 3. That absolutely 0 downloads have ever occurred of this package.

 To confirm the above: